fauna/fauna-js/README.md

 # Learning how to use the FQL X Driver

 You can familiarize yourself with the driver by completing the exercises included in this [demo repo](https://github.com/fauna/fauna-js-demo).
 Additionally, the **Getting Started With the Driver** section of this README provides driver documentation, and the driver code itself is heavily documented.
+In formation about Fauna service and the v10 API is available in the [FQL X alpha documentation](https://deploy-preview-1220--fauna-docs.netlify.app/fqlx/alpha/).
 So, feel free to proceed as works bests for you!

 ## Querying with your client